telerik/document-processing-docs/libraries/radwordsprocessing/editing/insert-documents.md

 	</tr>
 	<tr>
 		<td>Insert the source document at the beginning of the target document.
 Source document contains multiple sections.</td>
 		<td>All of the blocks in the source document’s first section will be inserted at the specific location.
-The whole next sections from the source document will be inserted as well as separate sections.
+The whole next sections from the source document will be inserted as separate sections.
 The last section in the result document will have section properties of the insert target section.</td>
 	</tr>
 	<tr>
 		<td>Insert the source document at the end of the target document.
 Source document contains single section.</td>